 Assessors: expertise embedded in the public system

-Assessor is a Portuguese term used by HAI to refer to HAI technical advisors who work directly within national ministry of health offices, providing technical expertise and direct support to ministry officials.
+Assessor is a Portuguese term meaning “advisor” used by HAI to refer to HAI technical advisors working directly within national ministry of health offices, providing technical expertise and direct support to ministry officials.

-One strategy that HAI uses to build technical capacity within the National Health Systems where we work is through the placement of assessors.
-Assessors are HAI technical advisors embedded in the structure of the public sector health system where they collaborate on a daily basis with their MOH counterparts.
+Dating back to our first years in Mozambique, one strategy that HAI used to build technical capacity within the National Health Systems is through the placement of HAI technical advisors, or assessors.
+Assessors were embedded in the structure of the public sector health system responding to and collaborating daily with their MOH counterparts.

-For the last 5 years, HAI’s Dr. James Cowan (pictured above) has served as an HAI assessor in Mozambique’s National TB Program (NTP).
-As an embedded senior TB, TB/HIV and DR-TB advisor, Dr. Cowan works closely with NTP colleagues across a range of issues including strategic leadership, strengthening M&E platforms, and developing a nascent Quality Improvement Program.
-His current focus is on supporting the development and implementation of a national MDR-TB control program strategy.
-This includes supporting the scale up of MDR diagnosis and treatment services, providing training and support on research efforts aimed at improving MDR-TB care, and supporting the development of an MDR-TB monitoring and evaluation framework and database to better understand the burden of MDR-TB in Mozambique.
+HAI’s most recent assessor, Dr. James Cowan (pictured above), served in Mozambique’s National TB Program (NTP).
+As an embedded senior TB, TB/HIV and DR-TB advisor, Dr. Cowan worked closely with NTP colleagues across a range of issues including strategic leadership, strengthening M&E platforms, and developing a nascent Quality Improvement Program.
+Dr. Cowan helped develop and implement a national MDR-TB control program strategy, including scale up of MDR diagnosis and treatment services, expanstion of training and support on research efforts aimed at improving MDR-TB care, and support for the development of an MDR-TB monitoring and evaluation framework and database to better understand the burden of MDR-TB in Mozambique.

 Want to dig a little deeper?